composer/composer/doc/05-repositories.md

 ```

 Leading tildes are expanded to the current user's home folder, and environment
-variables are parsed according to host platform.
-For example `~/git/mypackage`
+variables are parsed in both Windows and Linux/Mac notations.
+For example
-will automatically load the mypackage clone from `/home/<username>/git/mypackage`,
+`~/git/mypackage` will automatically load the mypackage clone from
-which is equivalent to `$HOME/git/mypackage` on Linux/Mac or
+`/home/<username>/git/mypackage`, equivalent to `$HOME/git/mypackage` or
-`%USERPROFILE%/git/mypackage` on Windows.
+`%USERPROFILE%/git/mypackage`.

 > **Note:** Repository paths can also contain wildcards like ``*`` and ``?``.
 > For details, see the [PHP glob function](http://php.net/glob).